patzsantos/SciTec-App/README.md

 | A07: 2021- Identification and Authentication | Brute Force Attacks |
 | A09:2021- Security Logging and Monitoring Failures| Denial of Service |

-Three of the Open Web Application Security Project (OWASP)'s top ten web application security risks (OWASP, 2021), were referenced to prevent security attacks SciTec is designed to fight against through the following mitigations:
+Three of the Open Web Application Security Project (OWASP) top ten web application security risks (OWASP, 2021), were referenced to prevent security attacks SciTec is designed to fight against through the following mitigations:

-### Authorisation and Authentication
+**Authorisation and Authentication**

 ScitTec App  values the 'Rights of the data subject', in accordance with General Data Protection Regulation (GDPR) Chapter 3 (GDPR, N.D.).
 Therefore, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
 Their access to SciTec is limited depending on their roles.